iwmspy/SVR-PK/README.md

 * <code>preprocess_for_retrosynthesis.py</code>: For preprocessing generated datasets
 * <code>modeling_retrosynthesis_ecfp_split.py</code>: For modeling from reactants

-Our results can be reprecated by this json file.
+Our results can be replicated by this json file.

 * <code>chembl_config_lv1.json</code>: Product-based splitting
 * <code>chembl_config_lv1_augment.json</code>: Product-based splitting with data augmentation